chrisyue/mosaic/README.md

 Follow me or fork this repo at https://github.com/chrisyue/mosaic

-or send me mails to blizzchris (gmail.com)
+or send mails to blizzchris (gmail.com)